-Requests for exceptions to this EFA definition must be submitted to the Cuyahoga County Board of Health Ending the HIV Epidemic Care Program.
+Requests for exceptions to this EFA definition must be submitted to the Cuyahoga County Board of Health Ending the HIV Epidemic Care Program for approval prior to incurring costs.

 Key Service Components & Activities

 Emergency financial assistance (EFA) provides limited one-time or short-term payments to assist a client with an urgent need for essential items or services necessary to improve health outcomes.
 These payments are to only occur a limited number of times and for limited periods of time.